na-na-hi/renget/archive/hn3bd.md

 - Elise agreed and it was painful at first, but soon felt amazing
 - The Businessman fucked Elise to climax as Misaki watched

+### Day 3
+- This morning: Elise returned home late and was yelled at by her aunt
+- Now: It's lunch time at school.
+Elise and Misaki are eating bento on the rooftop.
+- After eating, Misaki gave Elise oral sex.
+Elise climaxed.
+- Misaki took her panties.
+- Elise masturbated in class with a pencil.
+- Misaki brought Elise to meet their teacher Mr. Sato in the storage room.
+- Elise lifted her skirt and presented herself to Mr. Sato, getting aroused.
+She begged him to fuck her.
+- Mr. Sato started slowly inserting his cock into Elise's pussy.

 ## Author's Note

 > [System: Write short replies containing at most one action and one line of dialogue.
 Cut long replies.
 Two paragraphs max. {{char}} will refrain from excessive sentimentality and reminiscence.]